bartventer/gorm-multitenancy/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 > [!IMPORTANT]
 > Please use a title starting with the name of the affected package, or "all", followed by a colon, followed by a short summary of the issue.
-Example: `drivers/postgres: Connection pooling not working` or `all: Memory leak issue`.
+Example: `postgres: Connection pooling not working` or `all: Memory leak issue`.

 You have the option to utilize `go bug` for an automatically populated bug report template, or you can manually complete the template provided below.